grpc/proposal/A93-xds-ext-proc.md

     The only modes we support here are [`NONE`](https://github.com/envoyproxy/envoy/blob/cdd19052348f7f6d85910605d957ba4fe0538aec/api/envoy/extensions/filters/http/ext_proc/v3/processing_mode.proto#L66)
     and `GRPC` (to be added).
-Note that if response_body_mode is set to `GRPC`, then response_header_mode must be set to `SEND`.
+Note that if response_body_mode is set to `GRPC`, then response_trailer_mode must be set to `SEND`.
   - We ignore the request_trailer_mode field, since gRPC never sends request trailers.
 - [request_attributes](https://github.com/envoyproxy/envoy/blob/cdd19052348f7f6d85910605d957ba4fe0538aec/api/envoy/extensions/filters/http/ext_proc/v3/ext_proc.proto#L188)
   and
   [response_attributes](https://github.com/envoyproxy/envoy/blob/cdd19052348f7f6d85910605d957ba4fe0538aec/api/envoy/extensions/filters/http/ext_proc/v3/ext_proc.proto#L195):
   Attributes to be sent to ext_proc server along with client-to-server and server-to-client events, respectively.
+Populated only on the first client-to-server and first server-to-client event, respectively.
   The set of supported attributes is the same as what we support for any CEL expression in xDS.
 Any unsupported attribute name will be ignored.
-See [Attributes Sent to ext_proc Server](#attributes-sent-to-the-ext_proc-server) below for details.
+  See [Attributes Sent to
+  ext_proc Server](#attributes-sent-to-the-ext_proc-server) below for details.
 - [mutation_rules](https://github.com/envoyproxy/envoy/blob/cdd19052348f7f6d85910605d957ba4fe0538aec/api/envoy/extensions/filters/http/ext_proc/v3/ext_proc.proto#L225):
   Optional.
 Validated as described in [A102].
 See [Header